Erez Marom Photography

 Main Features

-- 12 days in 5 of Indonesia's most stunning and diverse locations.
+- 15 days in 5 of Indonesia's most stunning and diverse locations.

-- 3 beautiful volcanoes: Bromo, Kawah Ijen and Kelimutu.
+- 2 beautiful volcanoes: Bromo and Kelimutu.

-- Private transfers in luxurious vehicles, fully included 5 domestic flights to ensure quick arrivals to our locations and maximum devotion to shooting
+- Private transfers in luxurious vehicles, fully included 5 domestic flights to ensure quick arrivals to our locations and maximum devotion to shooting.

-Day 1 Meeting in Jakarta, Journey to Borneo
+Day 1 Meeting in Jakarta

 We will assemble for dinner at an airport hotel in Jakarta, where we will have a meet-and-greet and an early dinner, where we will discuss the days ahead.

-Days 2-4 Tanjung Puting National Park
+Days 2-4 Journey to Borneo, Tanjung Puting National Park

 The next 3 days will be devoted to shooting wildlife.
-We will devote most of our attention to one of the most beautiful and interesting primates on Earth: the orangutan.
+We will devote most of our attention to one of the most beautiful and interesting primates on Earth: the Bornean orangutan.
 After breakfasts at the lodge, we will take a boat ride to orangutan spotting sites and spend the day shooting these magnificaet creatures.
 Orangutans are natural born comedians, and they seem to also be natural models.

 Tanjung Puting is also home to other beautiful and interesting species, such as the proboscis monkey.
 The males of the species boast a huge proboscis, and the females love it!

-Days 10-12 Komodo National Park
+Days 7-9 Komodo National Park

 Our main interest in Komodo will, naturally, be the Komodo Dragon - the largest lizard on Earth, growing to a maximum length of 3 metres (10 ft), and weighing up to approximately 70 kilograms (150 lb).
 As a result of their size, Komodo dragons are apex predators, and dominate the ecosystems in which they live.
 Komodo dragons hunt and ambush prey including invertebrates, birds, and mammals.
 They are most active in the day, although the species exhibits some nocturnal activity.
 Komodo dragons are solitary, coming together only to breed and eat.
 They are capable of running rapidly in brief sprints up to 20 km/h (12 mph), diving up to 4.5 m (15 ft), and climbing trees proficiently when young through use of their strong claws.

 Other than dragons, we'll spend some time and effort shooting the iconic landscapes of the archipelago and its beautiful seascapes.
+Drones will be invaluable for this task, so be sure to bring yours!

-Day 12 Back to Bali, Departure
+Day 15 Back to Manado, Departure

-Single room supplement: €750
+Single room supplement: €990

-Deposit: €3990
+Deposit: €4990

-Maximum Number of Participants: 8 photographers (non-photographers are welcome at a reduced price, contact me for details)
+Maximum Number of Participants: 7 photographers (non-photographers are welcome at a reduced price, contact me for details)

 Workshop Price Includes